Tag Archive for: artist

 Sophie needed two things 1) no audience… I really think that was her main concern in the beginning… everyone was watching her; and 2) compassion with patience.

-I have been told by many mothers lately during newborn s273_2004essions that they are just in awe of how patient I am as I snuggle and speak softly to their fussy babies as I get them to sleep.
+I have been told by many mothers lately during newborn sessions that they are just in awe of how patient I am as I snuggle and speak softly to their fussy babies as I get them to sleep.

 There really is not much difference between a baby, toddler or preschooler when it comes to new things.
 Sitting/standing in front of a camera and big lights is new.
 Most kids under the age of 6 will not walk right up and smile unless they trust you (and how often do you trust a complete stranger in the first minute you’ve said hello?)